aridjayarecipes/cutesrecipes.web.app/content/post/2170-simple-way-to-make-ultimate-pumpkin-veggie-soup.md

 1. Get 1 teaspoon Black pepper powder

 This nutrient is important for night vision and maintaining healthy skin.
-So how about making my Super Pumpkin &amp; Veggie Soup?
+So how about making my Super Pumpkin & Veggie Soup?
 And there certainly are a lot of veggies in this healthy delicious soup.
 And no this is not a blended soup with a creamy texture.

 <!--inarticleads2-->